 CORNISH: Stepping down from the leadership.

-SPEAKER: Let's not let this go for six months while people are carving each other up in a leadership race.
+DAVIS: Let's not let this go for six months while people are carving each other up in a leadership race.
 Let's get this thing filled immediately and I think he's going out as he came in, with class.

 CORNISH: Just to pick apart, at least one or two of issues of substance here that have been ongoing house, one is the issue of immigration - people looking to this race and noticing that Eric Cantor's challenger - David Brat - accused him of backing amnesty for illegal immigrants.
 Of course, Leader Cantor has said he does not support amnesty.
 But does this issue raising itself in this race kill off any chance of this leadership really bringing back that immigration issue?